sam-1989/LeckerLex/README.md

 ---

 # Features
+- **🍲 Ingredient-Inspired Meals: Quickly discover delicious recipes using the ingredients you already have at home.
 - **🔒 Secure Authentication:** Create and manage your account with industry-standard security.
-- **🍲 Recipe Management:** Easily add, edit, and delete recipes to build your personal cookbook.
 - **🔍 Dynamic Search:** Discover recipes by ingredients, cuisine, or dietary preferences.
 - **📱 Responsive Design:** Enjoy a seamless experience on both desktop and mobile devices.
 - **✨ Interactive UI:** Explore a modern, user-friendly interface that makes cooking fun and intuitive.